Alessandro-Dodon/progresa/README.md

      ```
    - Download as ZIP (Alternative):
      Click the **"Code"** button (green) at the top of the repository page, select **"Download ZIP"**, extract the files, and place them in your working directory.
-   - Make sure the `Progresa.dta` file is in the same working directory as the scripts (a relative path is used).
+   - Make sure the `progresa.dta` file is in the same working directory as the scripts (a relative path is used).
    - Ensure R and Quarto are installed.
    - Quarto requires additional dependencies such as Pandoc and LaTeX (for PDF) and a web browser (for HTML rendering).
 Ensure these are installed if needed by running the following in the R console:
      ```r